samkrk/DistributedSystemsAssignment2/README.md

 ### GET Clients

-The GET Clients take either one or two parameters.
-The first parameter is the aggregation server name and port number, so the same as the Content Servers, and the second optional parameter is the file ID which corresponds to the weather data they want to view.
-A successful request will result in the weather data being printed in the terminal.
+The GET Client takes either one or two parameters.
+The first parameter is the aggregation server name and port number, (so the same as the Content Servers) and the second optional parameter is a file ID.
+Provided the Aggregation server is connected to a content server with the requested ID, a successful request will result in the weather data being printed in the terminal.
 In the case where no ID is specified, the client will receive the most recently added or updated data on the aggregation server.

 Key features:
 * Retries 3 times on failures.
-* Error handling for socket/network failures and argument errors.
+* Error handling for socket/network failures, argument errors and empty Aggregation Servers.
 * Prints JSON data directly to terminal.

 ---